-During the 7th week of poregnancy the fetus has grown from 1/17 of an inch to 1/3 of an inch.
+During the 7th week of pregnancy, the fetus has grown from 1/17 of an inch to 1/3 of an inch.
 While your baby may still be very small, many of the crucial organs are developing rapidly.
 Arms and legs are growing, but fingers and toes have yet to sprout.
-In the last week your baby has grown from 1/17 of an inch to 1/3 of an inch.
-While your baby may still be very small, many of the crucial organs are developing rapidly.
-Arms and legs are growing, but fingers and toes have yet to sprout.
+In the last week, your baby has grown from 1/17 of an inch to 1/3 of an inch.
 The brain also continues to grow as do the lenses of the eyes, pancreas and nostrils.
-Soon your baby will take on a familiar shape.
+Soon, your baby will take on a familiar shape.

 The body is still fighting through the changes common during early pregnancy.
-Hormone levels are rising, morning sickness abounds and mom is feeling hungry one minute and sick the next.
-Fatigue leaves her feeling as though she was up all night when she slept for 10 hours or more.
-These are the battles of pregnancy, but mom will see some reprieve in weeks to come.
+Hormone levels are rising, morning sickness abounds and you may be feeling hungry one minute and sick the next.
+Fatigue may leave feeling as though have been up all night despite sleeping for 10 hours or more.
+These are the battles of pregnancy, but you will see some reprieve in weeks to come.

 During the 7 week there is not much going on medically.
 If the doctor ordered blood tests or prenatal tests during an early visit these tests may be returning to the office during week 7.
 In most cases, the pregnant woman will have just taken the blood pregnancy test.
 If multiples are growing, the hCG levels will be off the chart for this early in the pregnancy and you may be receiving a call for an early appointment.